Deseret CWMU Antlerless Elk

 This information is for the guided antlerless elk hunt.
 Scroll down to find information on the non-guided antlerless elk hunt.

-• Hunt Dates: November — December
+• Hunt Dates: Select days in November and December

 • Guided: 2 hunters to 1 guide